 What you have to do involves separating the two layers within the fabric.

-I worried that you wouldn't believe me about how easy it is - or that you'd be afraid that you were damaging your fabric, so I made a video!
+I worried that you wouldn't believe me about how easy it is - or that you'd be afraid that you were damaging your fabric, so I made a video - see it above!

 I just adore the soft and light feel of double gauze fabric (especially after the layers have been separated) and I am totally in love with the crinkly, thread-covered texture of the infinity scarves that I made.